pythonguis/pythonguis-examples/README.md

 # 15 Minute Apps

-A collection of 15 small (minute) desktop applications written in Python using the PyQt framework.
+A collection of 15 small — *minute* — desktop applications written in Python using the PyQt framework.
 These apps are intended as examples from which you can poke, hack and prod your way to writing your own tools.